Twitter suspensions: Donald Trump

-On 7 January 2021, Twitter temporarily locked the account of U.S. President Donald Trump after multiple controversies, including his use of the platform to undermine the results of the 2020 presidential election and to incite the 2021 United States Capitol attack.
+On 7 January 2021, Twitter temporarily locked the account of U.S. President Donald Trump after multiple controversies, including his use of the platform to undermine the results of the 2020 presidential election and to incite the January 6 United States Capitol attack.
 On 8 January, Twitter permanently suspended Trump's account, citing his violation of Twitter's Glorification of Violence guidelines.
 Twitter also suspended or heavily moderated accounts that enabled Trump to circumvent his ban, including the official @POTUS handle.
 Trump congratulated Nigeria for blocking Twitter, and wrote that he had hosted Zuckerberg for dinner in White House.
 Twitter was criticized for banning Trump but deleting Ali Khamenei tweets.
 Twitter also suspended the "From the Desk of Donald J. Trump" (@DJTDesk) account, citing ban evasion as the reason.

 On 13 January 2021, Twitter founder Jack Dorsey tweeted about Trump's Twitter ban, fearing that although the ban was the correct decision for Twitter as a company, Twitter's actions "set a precedent I feel is dangerous: the power an individual or corporation has over a part of the global public conversation".
 In 2022, Dorsey has continued voicing concern over Twitter's role in internet centralization with his tweet on 2 March, stating "centralizing discovery and identity into corporations really damaged the internet.
 I realize I'm partially to blame, and regret it".
 Internet centralization continues to be a riveting conversation surrounding Twitter and its banning policies.

 On 19 November 2022, Trump's account was reinstated by Elon Musk.
-Trump has yet to use his Twitter account since its reinstatement, instead focusing on making posts to his Truth Social social media platform.
+As late as August 2024, Trump had only used his Twitter account once in (August 2023 - posting about his mugshot) since its reinstatement, but had otherwise focused on making posts to his Truth Social social media platform.
+In August 2024, Trump began posting more frequently on his account.
+In February 2025, X settled a lawsuit filed by Trump in response to his suspension paying him approximately $10 million.